 ON THIS PAGE: You will learn about how doctors describe the growth or spread of ependymoma.
 This is called the stage and grade.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.

 There is no formal staging system for ependymoma.
 However, it can be classified based on where in the brain the tumor is located and whether it has spread.

 Supratentorial: The tumor is above the membrane that covers the cerebellum, known as the tentorium cerebella.

 Infratentorial: The tumor is growing below the tentorium cerebella.

 Spinal: The tumor is growing in the central canal of the spinal cord or at the bottom of the spinal canal.

 Recurrent: A recurrent tumor is a tumor that has come back after treatment.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.